Making Sense of the Latest Hard Drive Technology

 Optane is Intel’s vision for future memory and storage.
 This is possible.
 Contrarily, Optane is a memory technology that nowadays accelerates mechanical drives.
 Yes, old mechanical drives!

 Optane is a chip that monitors your computer’s use.
 Then it transfers the frequently used files into Optane.
-Anything from the operating system to games and programmes.
+Anything from the operating system to games and programs.
 This is RAM that does not disappear when the system is restarted.

 Conclusion